drmocm/DD_SX8_SDR/README.md

 `make`

-You need to install the libfftw3 library

-On an Ubuntu system this would look like this:
+You need to install the libfftw3 library which, depending on your System system, would look like this:

+Ubuntu: `sudo apt-get install libfftw3-dev`

-`sudo apt-get install libfftw3-dev`
+Debian: `sudo apt-get install libfftw3-dev`

+Alpine Linux: `sudo apk add fftw-dev`

+then change into the directory of the repository

 `cd  DD_SX8_SPECTRUM`

+and compile the program

 `make`